fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 #### Exercise 12.4: Ubuntu 102

-> Use _script_ to record what you do, save the generated file into the repository as your answer.
+> Use _script_ to record what you do, save the generated file into the repository as your answer (with name exercise12_4.txt).

 Install Node while inside the container and run the index file with _node /usr/src/app/index.js_ in the container.